 Promoting wellbeing practices to improve health and ability

 We believe that every older adult has the potential to thrive–to live an optimal life.
-Episcopal Homes’ Active Living program supports this endeavor, helping older adults to stay active and socially connected, regardless of physical challenges that may emerge later in life.
+Episcopal Homes’ Active Living program supports this goal, helping older adults to stay active and socially connected, regardless of physical challenges that may emerge later in life.

 Story of Impact